 After the kidnapping victims escaped, Austin allegedly tried to carjack another victim on Route 140.
 Police said that victim, identified as 67-year-old Gregory Price of Florissant, was shot and killed by Austin.

 Illinois State troopers said Austin continued firing at them after the attempted carjacking and they fired back.
 Austin was found dead once the pursuit ended.
-Authorities said it is unknown if Austin died of a self-inflicted gunshot wound or if he was killed by shots fired by the officers.
+Authorities said Austin killed himself.

 According to police, Austin.
 39, was believed to have been in a relationship with the female adult who was kidnapped.
 During their press conference, officials said the juvenile was believed to be the child of the 33-year-old kidnapping victim and Austin.